Live coding prep

 Why live coding matters

-Of course, in real projects you'll use all those tools, and you should.
-But once in a while, stripping them away gives you a reality check:
+In real projects I use all those tools, and so should you.
+But once in a while, stripping them away tells you the truth:

-- Can you still write a loop, handle state, or build a small component from scratch?
+- Can you still build a small component from scratch when nobody's holding your hand?

-- Do you stay calm and structured when no tool is holding your hand?
+- Do you stay calm when the silence stretches?

 Step 1: Practice without autocomplete